n1kk/purgecss-custom-extractor/README.md

 })
 ```

-If you want you can get rid of html comments `<!-- -->`` to ignore class names in commented code.
-To do this you can define `contentProcessor` are remove html comments before looking for matches
+If you want you can get rid of html comments `<!-- -->` to ignore class names in commented code.
+To do this you can define `contentProcessor` and remove html comments before looking for matches

 ```javascript
 Extractor.custom({